rust-lang/book/second-edition/src/ch13-02-iterators.md

 You’ll notice some new syntax that we haven’t covered yet: `type Item` and `Self::Item`, which are defining an *associated type* with this trait.
-We’ll talk about associated types in depth in Chapter 19, but for now, all you need to know is that this code says implementing `Iterator` trait requires that you also define an `Item` type, and this `Item` type is used in the return type of the `next` method.
-In other words, the `Item` type will be the type of element that’s returned from the iterator.
+We’ll talk about associated types in depth in Chapter 19, but for now, all you need to know is that this code says implementing the `Iterator` trait requires that you also define an `Item` type, and this `Item` type is used in the return type of the `next` method.
+In other words, the `Item` type will be the type returned from the iterator.

-The `next` method is the only method that the `Iterator` trait requires implementors of the trait to define. `next` returns one item of the iterator at a time wrapped in `Some`, and when iteration is over, it returns `None`.
+The `Iterator` trait only requires implementors to define one method: the `next` method, which returns one item of the iterator at a time wrapped in `Some` and, when iteration is over, it returns `None`.

-We can call the `next` method on iterators directly if we’d like; Listing 13-15 has a test that demonstrates the values we’d get on repeated calls to `next` on the iterator created from the vector:
+We can call the `next` method on iterators directly; Listing 13-15 demonstrates what values are returned from repeated calls to `next` on the iterator created from the vector:

 <span class="filename">Filename: src/lib.rs</span>